johnpatramanis/Protein_ILS_Hominids_and_Hominins/README.md

 We performed the same iterative analysis on each of the following 6 datasets (folders within this repository):

 **a)** ILS_Hominids: For this version of the analysis we utilised a dataset of 12 enamel and collagen type I proteins from 4 species: _Homo sapiens_, _Pan troglodytes_, _Gorilla gorilla_ and _Pongo abelii_ (outgroup).
-The list of proteins is the following:  AHSG, ALB, AMBN, AMELX, AMELY, AMTN, COL17A1, ENAM, MMP20, ODAM (enamel) COL1A1, COL1A2 (collagen type I). <br>
+The list of proteins is the following:  AHSG, ALB, AMBN, AMELX, AMELY, AMTN, COL17A1, ENAM, MMP20, ODAM (enamel) COL1A1, COL1A2 (collagen type I).
-**b)** ILS_Hominids_Only_Enamel: Same analysis as above, but this time the dataset was limited to only the 10 enamel proteins.<br>
+**b)** ILS_Hominids_Only_Enamel: Same analysis as above, but this time the dataset was limited to only the 10 enamel proteins.
 **c)** ILS_Hominins: For this version of the analysis we utilised a dataset, consisting of _Homo sapiens_, Neanderthals, Denisovans and _Pan troglodytes_ (outgroup).
-**d)** ILS_Hominins_Dentine-Bone: This dataset consisted in the protein sequences that are most often recovered from dentin or bone tissue.
-In choosing which proteins to include in this anaysis, we utilised the list provided by Ruther et al. 2022 \cite{ruther2022spin}, which includes 20 proteins utilised in species identification: COL1A1, COL1A2, COL2A1, COL3A1, COL4A4, AHSG, COL5A2, ALB, BGN, COL5A3, COL5A1, CHAD, COL22A1, COL11A2, SERPINF1, F2, COL11A1, LUM, COL12A1, POSTN.
+**d)** ILS_Hominins_Dentine-Bone: This dataset is the same as above (**c**), but expanded in the protein used, to incude 20 proteins that are most often recovered from dentin or bone tissue: COL1A1, COL1A2, COL2A1, COL3A1, COL4A4, AHSG, COL5A2, ALB, BGN, COL5A3, COL5A1, CHAD, COL22A1, COL11A2, SERPINF1, F2, COL11A1, LUM, COL12A1, POSTN.
 Four of these 20 proteins (COL1A1, COL1A2, AHSG and ALB) were already included in the original 12 proteins, leading to a final combined dataset of 28 proteins.
-**e)** ILS_Hominins_Dentine-Bone_Only_Africans:
+**e)** ILS_Hominins_Dentine-Bone_Only_Africans:  This dataset is the same as  **d**, but by sampling only from four present day human populations: Yoruba, Mende, Luhya and Mandinka.
+These African populations consist of mostly un-admixed representatives of _Homo sapiens_.
-**f)** ILS_Hominins_Only Africans:
+**f)** ILS_Hominins_Only Africans: This dataset is the same as  **c**, but by sampling only from four present day human populations: Yoruba, Mende, Luhya and Mandinka.
+These African populations consist of mostly un-admixed representatives of _Homo sapiens_.

 **2) The "Introgression Investigation"**